Costa Rica’s house prices falling, amidst signs of overbuilding

 Playa Conchal, in the Province of Guanacaste, boasts stunning white sand beaches, perfect for swimming and snorkeling.
-Visitors enjoy deep sea fishing excursions and hiking trips to the nearby national parks or nature reserves.
+Visitors will love the deep sea fishing, and can hike in nearby nature reserves or national parks.
 Visitors can stay at the luxurious Westin Playa Conchal Resort.

 Manuel Antonio, on Costa Rica’s central pacific coast, is one of country’s most beautiful beaches with sparkling white sand, calm water, rich wildlife, and lush rainforest landscape.
 Visitors can enjoy a wide range of activities such as swimming, surfing, and hiking the Manuel Antonio National Park, among others.

 Playa Flamingo is a mile-long, crescent shaped beach north of Playa Conchal.
 Mangroves are abundant in the area, and Salinas Point offers a perfect view of both the Potrero and Brasilito Bays.
 Popular activities include scuba diving, sailing, and sportfishing.
-Playa Flamingo is home to exclusive beachfront private properties and expensive villas.
-The overall vibe is upscale and relaxed.
+Playa Flamingo has exclusive beachfront private properties and expensive villas.
+The vibe is upscale and relaxed.

 Tamarindo is the country’s surf and party destination.
 It is in Nicoya Peninsula on the northern pacific coast of Costa Rica.
-It hosts several international surf competitions.
-Other activities include sport fishing, scuba diving, snorkeling, swimming, and horseback riding.
+It hosts international surf competitions, and sport fishing, scuba diving, snorkeling, swimming, and horseback riding.